open-guides/og-search-engineering/README.md

 * [Modern Information Retrieval](https://www.amazon.com/dp/0321416910) by R. Baeza-Yates and B. Ribeiro-Neto is a good, deep academic treatment of the subject.
 This is a good overview for someone completely new to the topic.
 * [Information Retrieval](https://www.amazon.com/dp/0262528878/) by S. Büttcher, C. Clarke and G. Cormack is another academic textbook with a wide coverage and is more up-to-date.
 Covers learn-to-rank and does a pretty good job at discussing theory of search systems evaluation.
 Also is a good overview.
-* [Learning to Rank](https://www.amazon.com/dp/3642142664/) by T-Y Liu is a best theoretical treatment of LtR.
+* [Learning to Rank](https://www.amazon.com/dp/3642142664/) by T-Y Liu is the best theoretical treatment of LtR.
 Pretty thin on practical aspects though.
 Someone considering building an LtR system should probably check this out.
 * [Managing Gigabytes](https://www.amazon.com/dp/1558605703) — published in 1999, is still a definitive reference for anyone embarking on building an efficient index of a significant size.
 * [Text Retrieval and Search Engines](https://www.coursera.org/learn/text-retrieval) — a MOOC from Coursera.
 A decent overview of basics.
 * [Indexing the World Wide Web: The Journey So Far](https://research.google.com/pubs/pub37043.html) ([PDF](https://pdfs.semanticscholar.org/28d8/288bff1b1fc693e6d80c238de9fe8b5e8160.pdf)), an overview of web search from 2012, by Ankit Jain and Abhishek Das of Google.